danielhantunes/GitHubAPIFlow/README.md

 Paginated ingestion pipeline using the **GitHub REST API** to collect repositories related to data engineering, stored in a lightweight **Medallion architecture** (raw → bronze → silver → gold).

-> 🚧 **This project is under active development and continuously evolving.** The current state already reflects production-oriented design decisions.
+> 🚧 **This project is currently in progress and actively evolving.** The current state already reflects production-oriented design decisions.

 ---